aaalfredito/examenn/trickle/rules/rule_for_readme_maintenance.md

-When updating the project:
+When project is updated with new features, pages, or significant changes
-- Check if the changes affect the project structure, features, or functionality
+- Update the README.md in trickle/notes folder
-- Update the README.md in `trickle/notes/` to reflect any significant changes
+- Keep the documentation accurate and up-to-date
-- Keep the "Última Actualización" date current
+- Document new user credentials if added
-- Maintain consistency in documentation style and format
+- List new features and components
-- Include new components, pages, or major features in the structure section
+- Update technical specifications if changed